-If patches fail to apply automatically, one solution can be to git cherry-pick <commit-hash> and resolve conflicts.
+If patches fail to apply automatically, one solution can be to and resolve conflicts.

 - 1. Checkout the initial version of the upstream package in a separate repo, and create a branch from it. - 2.
 Add existing patches with git apply <path.path> - 3.
 Checkout the new version of the upstream package and create a branch from it. - 4.
 Cherry-pick patches to the new version,